dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 The first two are actually required for every provider, regardless of whether you need to have eager loading for that provider or not.
 This is just a requirement to make use of Angular's DI framework.
 It would have been nice though if the last step could be omitted, so you only need to reference the provider just once in your module.
-Maybe the Angular team could make this possible in a future Angular version by extending the `@Injectable` decorator to accept some metadata object with an option to mark it for eager loading.
+Maybe the Angular team could make this possible in the future by extending the `@Injectable` decorator to accept some metadata object with an option to mark it for eager loading.
 Like so for example:

 ```TypeScript